πŸ“–

 Longevity refers to the duration of human life, and is a topic that has fascinated humanity for centuries.
 Currently, the average human lifespan has significantly increased due to improvements in nutrition, hygiene, and healthcare.
 However, there is still much to learn about the aging process and how it can be delayed or even halted.

-One fascinating theory in this field is the "longevity escape velocity" (LEV), which was coined by scientist and inventor Aubrey de Grey in 2004.
+One fascinating theory in this field is the "longevity escape velocity" (LEV), which was coined by scientist and inventor in 2004.
 The LEV is a hypothesis that suggests there could come a time when medical and scientific advances are so rapid that we can surpass the rate of aging, allowing humans to live indefinitely.

 While the LEV is still a speculative idea and has not been scientifically proven, some experts in longevity and biotechnology believe that we could be nearing a tipping point in longevity research, in which significant advances in the understanding and treatment of aging are made.